PranavSriram18/genai_foundations/docs/series/transformer_internals.md

 * <span class="term">Horizontal edges</span> $(u, l) \to (t, l)$ represent information flow from earlier to later streams.

-(Note: technically there is also an edge from each node to itself.
-We omit these from diagrams and from wording like "earlier to later" for brevity.)

 In this view, a transformer is a <span class="idea">two-dimensional graph of collaborating actors, passing information forward in time through attention, and upwards in depth through residual updates</span>.